Michigan Islamic Academy School Profile (2021/2022)

 Established in 1985, MIA strives to provide a faith-based, college preparatory school in a safe and caring environment.
 Its establishment was the result of collaborative efforts between Muslim educators and prominent members of the local Muslim community.
-All of them, as parents, deeply desired to provide for their own and other Muslim children the same thing that the school’s staff and parents continue to strive for today – a quality academic education and a moral Islamic upbringing in a safe and caring environment.
-A pioneering institution from its inception, MIA was the first fulltime Islamic school in Michigan and one of the first in the nation to offer all academic subjects (aligned with the state curriculum framework) in addition to Islamic Studies, Quran, and Arabic.
+All of them, as parents, deeply desired to provide the same thing for their own and other Muslim children that the school’s staff and parents continue to strive for today – quality academic education and a moral Islamic upbringing in a safe and caring environment.
+A pioneering institution from its inception, MIA was the first full-time Islamic school in Michigan and one of the first in the nation to offer all academic subjects (aligned with the state curriculum framework) in addition to Islamic Studies, Quran, and Arabic.

 - To teach in a way that educates spiritually, physically, intellectually, and emotionally.